-Increasing cost pressure, tight timelines and order peaks that are difficult to estimate: the dynamics of the logistics business are changing the requirements placed on warehouse equipment and forklifts.
+Increasing cost pressure, tight timelines and unpredictable order peaks: The dynamics of the logistics business are changing the requirements placed on warehouse equipment and forklifts.
 Above all, they must be constantly available and flexible in their use.
-At the same time, safety and cost-effectiveness count.
+At the same time, safety and cost-effectiveness are important factors.
 This means that energy systems are also put to the test.

-At present, it is not only in the automotive world that there are signs of a change to electro mobility.
+At present, it is not only in the automotive world that there are signs of a change to electromobility.
 The material handling equipment industry has long been a pioneer in this field.
 For some time now, there has been increasing demand for electric forklifts instead of IC engine-powered trucks.
 The challenge: to ensure the same high vehicle availability as with trucks powered by internal combustion engines.
-This is where lithium-ion technology comes into play.
-It has proven its worth in everyday use - for example in smartphones - and offers a whole series of advantages over lead-acid batteries in forklifts:
+This is where Li-ION technology comes into play.
+It has proven its worth in everyday use – in smartphones, for example – and offers a whole series of advantages over lead-acid batteries in forklifts:

-The use of lithium-ion batteries is suitable for all applications.
-However, their advantages are particularly useful for intensive applications such as multi-shift operation and refrigerated storage.
+The use of Li-ION batteries is suitable for all applications.
+However, their advantages are particularly useful in intensive applications such as multi-shift operation and refrigerated storage.

-Due to the elimination of emissions and possible impurities in lead-acid batteries, the technology is also particularly suitable for use in sensitive work areas such as the pharmaceutical or food industry.
+Due to the elimination of emissions and possible impurities in lead-acid batteries, the technology is also particularly suitable for use in areas where a high degree of sensitivity is required, for instance the pharmaceutical or food industry.

-For companies looking for an alternative to their internal combustion forklift fleet, lithium-ion batteries are an environmentally friendly option.
-This eliminates the need for retrofitting combustion vehicles with particle filters, as announced or already implemented in many countries.
+For companies looking for an alternative to their internal combustion forklift fleet, Li-ION batteries are an environmentally friendly option.

-Li-ION batteries from Linde for forklift trucks and warehouse equipment improve operation and handling.
-They increase the availability of vehicles and make operation more economical, safer and at the same time more sustainable.
-Many users appreciate the practical advantages in everyday work.
+Linde Li-ION batteries for forklift trucks and warehouse equipment improve operation and handling.
+They increase vehicle availability and make operation more economical, safer and more sustainable.
+Many users appreciate the practical advantages in their day-to-day work.